vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step7.md

 # Congratulations!!

 Congrats!
-In this lab, you have successfully configured an application pipeline and Flux to auto-build your code using traditional DevOps and synchronize your deployment using GitOps.
+In this lab, you have successfully configured an application pipeline to auto-build your code using traditional DevOps and Flux synchronize your deployment using GitOps.